abhishek-kumar-code/Redfish_Public/Specification.md

 * *MinorVersion* = integer: a minor update.
 New properties may have been added but nothing removed.
 Compatibility will be preserved with previous minorversions.
 * *Errata* = integer: something in the prior version was broken and needed to be fixed.

-An example of a valid type namespace might be "System.1.0.0".
+An example of a valid type namespace might be "ComputerSystem.1.0.0".

 #### Type Identifiers in JSON
 Types used within a JSON payload shall be defined in, or referenced, by the [service metadata](#service-metadata).

 Resource types defined by this specification shall be referenced in JSON documents using the full (versioned) namespace name.

-Non-resource types (for example enumerations, complex types, and actions) shall be referenced in JSON documents using the version-independent namespaces defined in the [service metadata](#service-metadata).

 NOTE: Refer to the [Security](#security) section for security implications of Data Model & Schema